zuned/springboot-reactjs/README.md

 	npx create-react-app my-app - this will create new project name my-app npm start -> To start server.

+	Following steps followed when getting Error -> deleted folder C:\Users\<<USER-NAME>>\AppData\Local\npm-cache Then again to npx commad see what error message come.
+It will update you about version it is expecting and command that you need to run.

+	Run the command to upgrade npm and then try again

 - [quick installation click here](https://github.com/facebook/create-react-app)